ameseee/kwk-curriculum-site/swift-ios/projects/countdown-timer/index.md

 title: Countdown Timer
 ---

-Applying what you've learned about HTML, CSS, and JavaScript, then pushing yourself to do some problem-solving and research, you are going to build a countdown timer!
+Applying what you've learned about Swift and StoryBoards, then pushing yourself to do some problem-solving and research, you are going to build a countdown timer!

 You may have seen these before:
 - countdown to graduation